Introduction to IoT Constrained Node Networks | HCLTech

 This is part 1 of the blog series “IoT Constrained Node Networks”.
 Part 1 is about “Introduction to IoT Constrained Node Networks”.
 Part 2 is about “Guidelines for Securing Data in IoT Constrained Node Networks”.

-(IoT) transforms human lives through smart automation and has become an inevitable part of human activities.
+(IoT) transforms human lives through computing capabilities and smart automation and has become an inevitable part of human activities.
 IoT is spreading to various domains such as Industrial, Agriculture, Medical, Consumer, and Smart City.
 The main enablers for this IoT acceptance are the rapid growth in the Software, Networking, Sensors and (AI).
 IoT means giving the networking capability to the ‘things’.
 These ‘things’ can be physical or virtual.
 Physical things include humans, wearables, vehicles, home, computers, and embedded devices.
 Virtual things include virtual machines, virtual networks, and social media sites.
 Connecting all these things through internet is called “Internet of Things”.

 “Connecting all the physical and virtual things through internet is called Internet of Things”